 - Lack of retirement accounts.
 Some competitors like M1 Finance and Webull offer IRAs in addition to taxable brokerage accounts.

 - Lack of portfolio optimization tools.
-Some platforms like M1 Finance, Tornado, Acorns, and Stash have more to offer in terms of managing or optimizing a portfolio.
+Some platforms like M1 Finance, Tornado, Acorns, and Stash have more to offer for managing or optimizing a portfolio.

 - Best Overall: Public.com